VimalKrishnaRao/AgenticAdversarialAIDebateSystem/README.md

-# AI-Powered English Debate System
+# Agentic Adversarial AI Debate System

 An automated debate system that leverages OpenAI's GPT-3.5 to simulate structured debates between two AI agents, with a judge to evaluate arguments.
 The system generates debate topics and conducts a multi-round debate with scoring and evaluation.